Xetibo/ReSet-Doc/sections/Prelude.typ

 duplicate imports or define constants.
 Rust macros are inherently different from this.
 Rust offers a macro system where the entire language is supported at compile time.
-While this does increase the overall complexity of the system, it also results in a system that does not result in simple text replacement.
+While this does increase the overall complexity of the system, it also results in a system that does not end in simple text replacement.
 In C, all that macros do is replace text, in Rust, the macros will manipulate tokens instead, this guarantees that invalid tokens are prohibited, and operator precedence is not invalidated.

 The book "The Rust Programming Language" offers a valuable example of operator precedence, and visualizes why C macros are often avoided.
-Consider the excerpt in @cmacro taken from the book.
+Consider the excerpt in @cmacro taken from the book. @the_rust_programming_language

 #align(left, [#figure(sourcecode(```C
 #define FIVE_TIMES(x) 5 * x